Written by: Admin

 For many people, recovery from substance abuse and addiction involves multiple approaches and methods.
 And since each person and their path to recovery are unique, recovery centers usually offer different types of therapies to meet these needs.

 One of these approaches that applies to many people recovering from addiction is known as Trauma-Informed Care.
-In short, trauma-informed care a broader type of approach rather than specific mode of therapy.
+In short, trauma-informed care is a broader type of approach rather than a specific mode of therapy.
 It’s most easily identified as how care is implemented—the culture of a program or treatment center—rather than the specifics of what is being done.

 Trauma and traumatic experiences reach far and wide, often contributing to the development of other behavioral and substance addictions.
 Varying degrees and expressions of abuse and/or neglect are usually the two main criteria for traumatic experiences.